MoOx/phenomic/docs/content/docs/advanced/redux.md

 import { combineReducers } from "redux"
-import createStore from "statinamic/lib/redux/createStore" import * as statinamicReducers from "statinamic/lib/redux/modules" import minifyCollection from "statinamic/lib/md-collection-loader/minify" import { reducer as searchReducer, reduxSearch } from "redux-search" import createLogger from "redux-logger"
+import createStore from "statinamic/lib/redux/createStore" import * as statinamicReducers from "statinamic/lib/redux/modules" import { reducer as searchReducer, reduxSearch } from "redux-search" import createLogger from "redux-logger"

-import * as layouts from "layouts"

 const extraMiddlewares = { createLogger() }
 const extraStoreEnhancers = {